 - Hemorrhage.
 When a blood vessel in the brain ruptures, it is a severe and life-threatening emergency.
 It can rapidly result in stroke-like symptoms, including seizures, weakness on one side of the body, numbness, unconsciousness, and death.

 Other types of injuries may occur over the entire body, resulting in the need for extensive medical care, and multiple surgeries may be involved.
 Lengthy rehabilitation may also be necessary, especially in cases involving traumatic brain injury (TBI).

 How to Get Help After an Accident

 Not only are head-on collisions physically devastating, they can be financially devastating, too.
 If you have been involved in a head-on collision, protect your legal right to compensation by seeking the help of an attorney.

 When head-on accidents happen as the result of negligence, the responsible driver may be liable for your medical bills, property damage, lost wages, and other expenses.
 A skilled accident attorney can help you determine your legal options.

 The attorneys of Neblett, Beard & Arsenault have decades of experience helping clients seek the compensation they deserve after an accident.
-We have offices all across Louisiana, including Alexandria, Baton Rouge, Lafayette, Lake Charles, Shreveport, and Monroe.
-Contact any of our offices by phone, or use our online contact form, and a team member will be in touch within 24 hours to arrange a consultation.
+Contact us by phone, or use our online contact form, and a team member will be in touch within 24 hours to arrange a consultation.